 The markets for our products are intensely competitive.
 We currently experience competition from numerous companies in each of the markets in which we participate.
 Many of our competitors are more established, benefit from greater market recognition and have substantially greater financial, development, manufacturing and marketing resources than we have.
+Additionally, the Company's competitors may adopt new technologies and technological advancements, such as using artificial intelligence and machine learning to pursue new products and approaches more quickly, successfully and effectively than the Company.
+The Company may not be able to compete successfully with existing competitors or with new competitors.
 If we do not compete successfully with respect to these or other companies, it could materially adversely affect our business, results of operations and financial condition.